htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``IGNORE_TARGET_PROTOCOL_PREFERENCE`` :index:`IGNORE_TARGET_PROTOCOL_PREFERENCE`
     A string (treated as a boolean).
 If ``IGNORE_TARGET_PROTOCOL_PREFERENCE`` evaluates to ``True``, the
-    target’s listed protocol preferences will be ignored; othwerwise they will not.
+    target's listed protocol preferences will be ignored; othwerwise they will not.
 Defaults to ``$(PREFER_IPV4)``.

 ``IGNORE_DNS_PROTOCOL_PREFERENCE`` :index:`IGNORE_DNS_PROTOCOL_PREFERENCE`